 So, they will be quiet about it and stop going crazy, and then obviously, they keep away from that particular person.
 This can be an effective defense if the surrounding circumstances relating to the alleged sex crime are such that the person can defend themselves.

-And, also obviously, what's going to end up happening is that the jury is going to listen to the pretext phone call.
-They are going to take that into account with all the other evidence, and they'll be the ultimate deciders as to whether or not that pretext phone call means the person's guilty or not.
+Also, obviously, the jury will listen to the pretext phone call.
+They will take that into account with all the other evidence, and they will be the ultimate deciders as to whether or not that pretext phone call means the person is guilty or not.
+For instance, if the defendant's admission is clear and unambiguous, it can be a compelling piece of evidence for the prosecution.

-So, really what I do when I have a case where someone's charged with a sex crime and the main piece of evidence is a pretext phone call or a pretext phone call is evidence in any way in the case, what I like to do is get the person in the office, we talk about what's said there, we both listen to it, and then we make some decisions on how strong or weak the evidence is, and how we're going to deal with it.
+So, really, when I have a case where someone's charged with a sex crime and the main piece of evidence is a pretext phone call, or a pretext phone call is evidence in any way in the case, what I like to do is get the person in the office.
+We talk about what's said there, we both listen to it and then we make some decisions on how strong or weak the evidence is and how we're going to deal with it.

 Are we going to resolve a case because the evidence related to the pretext phone call is substantial, or is the evidence weak?
-We need to challenge it and put our side of the story across, explain why certain things are said in the pretext phone call, and do everything we can to protect your freedom, rights, reputation, and everything necessary to you in your life.
+We need to challenge it and present our side of the story, explain why certain things are said in the pretext phone call, and do everything we can to protect your freedom, rights, reputation, and everything necessary to you in your life.